bellingcat/uniform-timezone/README.md

 ### 🏃 Run the extension

-Using [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) is recommended for automatic reloading and running in a dedicated browser instance.
+(optional) Using [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) is recommended for automatic reloading and running in a dedicated browser instance.
 Alternatively you can load the extension manually (see below).

 1. Run `npm run watch` to watch for file changes and build continuously
-2. Then either go to browser extensions -> upload unpacked OR
+2. Then either [load the extension manually in Chrome](https://www.smashingmagazine.com/2017/04/browser-extension-edge-chrome-firefox-opera-brave-vivaldi/#google-chrome-opera-vivaldi) or [Firefox](https://www.smashingmagazine.com/2017/04/browser-extension-edge-chrome-firefox-opera-brave-vivaldi/#mozilla-firefox) by uploading unpacked extension (you need to manuall click the update button when making changes)
+3. OR use [web-ext](https://extensionworkshop.com/documentation/develop/getting-started-with-web-ext/) for autoreloading
    1. run `npm install --global web-ext` (only only for the first time)
    2. In another terminal, run `web-ext run -t chromium`
-3. Check that the extension is loaded by going to any of the implemented platforms
+4. Check that the extension is loaded by going to any of the implemented platforms

 ### Add a new timezone fixer
 To add a new fixer you need: